You are here:

 Welcome to the Website home of the Kaurna Language Dictionary - a work in progress.

-Please note that proofing, amendments and formatting are still ongoing so it does contain errors.
+Please note that proofing, amendments and formatting are still ongoing so it may contain errors and will be subject to changes.

 The finalised Kaurna Language Dictionary will be published by Wakefield Press later this year.